airincoin/airin/doc/README.md

 ### OSX

-Drag BitcoinGreen-Qt to your applications folder, and then run BitcoinGreen-Qt.
+Drag Airin-Qt to your applications folder, and then run Airin-Qt.

 ### Need Help?

-* Join our Discord server [Discord Server](https://discord.savebitcoin.io)
+* Join our Discord server [Discord Server](https://discord.gg/ShQuvk6)

 Building
 ---------------------